FestaLab/rails/guides/source/configuring.md

 * `config.active_storage.variant_processor` accepts a symbol `:mini_magick` or `:vips`, specifying whether variant transformations and blob analysis will be performed with MiniMagick or ruby-vips.
 The default is `:mini_magick`.

 * `config.active_storage.analyzers` accepts an array of classes indicating the analyzers available for Active Storage blobs.
 The default is `[ ActiveStorage::Analyzer::ImageAnalyzer::Vips, ActiveStorage::Analyzer::ImageAnalyzer::ImageMagick, ActiveStorage::Analyzer::VideoAnalyzer ]`.
-The image analyzers can extract width and height of an image blob; the video analyzer can extract width, height, duration, angle, and aspect ratio of a video blob.
+The image analyzers can extract width, height and presence/absence of alpha channel of an image blob; the video analyzer can extract width, height, duration, angle, and aspect ratio of a video blob.

 * `config.active_storage.previewers` accepts an array of classes indicating the image previewers available in Active Storage blobs.
 The default is `[ActiveStorage::Previewer::PopplerPDFPreviewer, ActiveStorage::Previewer::MuPDFPreviewer, ActiveStorage::Previewer::VideoPreviewer]`. `PopplerPDFPreviewer` and `MuPDFPreviewer` can generate a thumbnail from the first page of a PDF blob; `VideoPreviewer` from the relevant frame of a video blob.